diskin-lab-chop/PanTARGET_lncRNA_Study/README.md

 The script details which chunk of code refers to which figure or supplementary table.

+The Data and Results folder are available upon request.

 Please contact authors for additional details or clarification.